-Next, we turn to the generic infrastructural networks that linked cities through the flow of people, goods, and ideas.
-Models 1 and 2 in Table 5 refer to stagecoach routes.
-Model 1 uses all decades from 1770 to 1920, and Model 2 drops all observations after 1870, when railways had begun to replace stagecoaches.
+Next, we turn to the infrastructural networks that linked cities through the flow of people, goods, and ideas.
+Models 1 and 2 in table 5 refer to stage-coach routes.
+Model 1 uses all decades from 1770 to 1920, and model 2 drops all observations after 1870, when railways had begun to replace stagecoaches.
 Model 3 refers to the railway network and is limited to decades after the 1860s, when railways became a major mode of transportation (models for the full time span are substantially identical and not shown here).
-As shown in Table 5, none of the variables was significantly associated with the number of nationalist works produced in a city, controlling for the distance to the next stagecoach or railway station.
-We do not find any evidence that the ties established by generic networks of transportation and communication contributed to the diffusion of romantic nationalism (in contrast to H14 and H15).
+None of the variables is significantly associated with the number of nationalist works

-&lt;sup>\\\\\\\\\ For robustness purposes, we constructed the polity variable in different ways, as discussed above in a footnote to the data section.
-We also tested non-logged counts or extended the time period to the entire span available and the results are not different either.
-They are presented in the Appendix B Table 4.
+&lt;sup>29 For robustness purposes, we constructed the polity variable in different ways for regions that were split between two or more polities, either averaging or adding the number of previous nationalist work produced in these polities.
+We also tested nonlogged counts or extended the time period to the entire span available, and the results are not different in either case.
+These additional tests are presented in app. table B4.